With the head-spinning global rise of digital and mobile banking, questions about the safety and security measures of

 The extra security of two-factor authentication

 Also known as two-step verification, the two-factor authentication is a common security measure that consumers use when you log into a digital banking account.
 And it works quite simply.

 When you log in to your account, along with your password you must enter a unique, one-time passcode.
 This usually arrives by SMS on your mobile phone.
 This way even if someone has your password, they cannot access your account or make transactions without the passcode.
 You can only use each passcode once; you will get a new code every time you log in or make a payment.
 Alternatively, you can use a mobile app, such as Gatekeeper, to generate codes rather than receive them by text.

-Many consider biometric identification to be the most powerful weapons that fintechs use to prevent fraud in digital banking.
+Many consider biometric identification to be one of the most powerful weapons that fintechs use to prevent fraud in digital banking.
 It utilizes biological traits such as fingerprint, voice patterns, and eye retina to authorize access and validate transactions.

 Compared to passwords, biometric identification is much more user-friendly and secure.
 This is mainly because passwords are often hard to remember and may cause other security vulnerabilities.
 While the fingerprint scan is currently the most widespread biometric solution, there will likely be an increase in voice and facial recognition.